cozis/Noja/docs/02_Ifelse.md

     # Executed when the condition is false
 }
 ```
+Unlike expressions statements, they don't end with a `;`.

 The condition may be any type of expression, but must evaluate to a boolean type.
 No implicit casts are performed.